MJeat/Documentation/General-Projects/Kubernetes-app/README.md

 Once verified, we will move to **Phase 5: Traffic Spike Load Testing & Auto-Scaling Verification**!

 ---

 # Phase 5: Traffic Spike Load Testing, SSL & Final Verification

-In this final phase, we will issue automatic SSL certificates (HTTPS) for `kubernetes.app.portfoliomkc.tech`, simulate a massive traffic spike, and observe Kubernetes auto-scaling your containers in real time.
+In this final phase, we issue automatic SSL certificates (HTTPS) for `kubernetes.app.portfoliomkc.tech`, simulate a massive traffic spike, and observe Kubernetes auto-scaling your containers in real time.

 ## Step 5.1: Verify Current Cluster State